-VCB3 Cabinetmaking Level III (full day, B Week, full year), 4.5 credits correct use and care of advanced machinery; planning and construction of advanced cabinet and millwork projects; layout, open casework, drawer construction and fitting, cabinet construction and plastic laminating; designing, construction and installation of kitchen cabinets for the house building project.
+VCB3 Cabinetmaking Level III (full day, B Week, full year), 4.50 credits

+Program topics include cabinets and casework, doors and entrance units, window units, trim and moldings; and the complete planning, construction and finishing of various types of furniture: home, school, and commercial, correct use and care of advanced machinery; planning and construction of advanced cabinet and millwork projects; layout, open casework, drawer construction and fitting, cabinet construction and plastic laminating; designing, construction and installation of kitchen cabinets for the house building project.
 Shop safety and safe operation of tools and equipment are stressed.
 Students will also be introduced to CNC machinery.